Dr. Nauman Chaudhry, MD

 Dr. Chaudhry attended medical school at the Aga Khan University in Karachi, Pakistan.
 He then completed his residency at the Yale Eye Center in New Haven where he served as chief resident.
 He was awarded the Marvin Sears Award for Excellence in Clinical Ophthalmology.
 Dr. Chaudhry completed a second chief residency at the Bascom Palmer Eye Institute at the University of Miami, where he also finished his medical and surgical retina fellowship.
 Bascom Palmer has been consistently named the best eye hospital in the United States by U.S. News & World Report.

 Dr. Chaudhry also had the distinguished honor of being in the top one percentile for both parts of the United States Medical Licensing Exam (USMLE).
-This written exam is taken by thousands of American and international medical doctors every year prior to residency training.

 Dr. Chaudhry is accepting new patients in our Waterford, Norwich and Guilford offices.